hyperhq/blog.hyper.sh/blog/source/hyper_vs_digitalocean_round_2_vpn_server.md

-title: "Hyper_ vs DigitalOcean Smackdown - Round 2: Set Up an OpenVPN Server on Hyper_"
+title: "Hyper.sh vs DigitalOcean Smackdown - Round 2: Set Up an OpenVPN Server on Hyper.sh"
 date: 2016-08-14 00:00:00 +0800
 author: hyper
-preview: A Virtual Private Network (VPN) is necessary when you want to traverse untrusted networks privately and securely to your Hyper_ cloud.
-In this tutorial, we'll set up a VPN server on a container in Hyper_ and then configure it to access from any place we like.
+preview: A Virtual Private Network (VPN) is necessary when you want to traverse untrusted networks privately and securely to your Hyper.sh cloud.
+In this tutorial, we'll set up a VPN server on a container in Hyper.sh and then configure it to access from any place we like.

 ---

 A VPN server is normally a full-featured Secure Socket Layer (SSL) VPN solution that provides a private path to access network resources and services securely.
-In this tutorial, we'll set up a SoftEther VPN server on Hyper_ and configure its access.
+In this tutorial, we'll set up a SoftEther VPN server on Hyper.sh and configure its access.

 > Why not OpenVPN?
 Because OpenVPN project has been stalled for years, and SoftEther VPN is the defacto replacement as far as we know.

-This blog post will also show the simplicity brought by Hyper_ cloud to the installation and configuration steps comparing to Digital Ocean, which thanks to the magic of "container cloud".
+This blog post will also show the simplicity brought by Hyper.sh cloud to the installation and configuration steps comparing to Digital Ocean, which thanks to the magic of "container cloud".

 While on DigitalOcean, the tutorial of setting up SoftEther VPN is quite long if you'd like to check it out [here](https://www.digitalocean.com/community/tutorials/how-to-setup-a-multi-protocol-vpn-server-using-softether), so do the OpenVPN version [here](https://www.digitalocean.com/community/tutorials/how-to-set-up-an-openvpn-server-on-ubuntu-14-04).
 That's mainly because the configuration steps of VPN server as well as its dependency management have to be all taken cared by the user.

-But on Hyper_ cloud, again, we just need several commands to achieve the same effect.
+But on Hyper.sh cloud, again, we just need several commands to achieve the same effect.

-### Step 1: Run SoftEther VPN container on Hyper_ cloud.
+### Step 1: Run SoftEther VPN container on Hyper.sh cloud.
 ```shell
 $ hyper run -d --name mysoftethervpn \
  -p 500:500/udp -p 4500:4500/udp -p 1701:1701/tcp \